olibu/agenda/doc/UserGuide.md

 ## Settings

 The settings view can be opened with the "Settings" button in bottom bar.
-Meeting relevant settings can be change directly from within the meetings view when hovering over the "Seetings" icon on the top left corner.
+Meeting relevant settings can be change directly from within the meetings view when hovering over the "Seetings" icon on the top right corner.

 ### Theme